Protesters Gather In Hama, Syria

 The U.S. and Syria have been sparring today over a visit by the American ambassador to Hama.
 That city is a center of protest against the government.

-Mr. SALMON SHAIKH (Director, Brookings Doha Center): I think this is a significant development, actually.
+SALMON SHAIKH: I think this is a significant development, actually.
 I think the American ambassador, very courageous move on his part, as well as the French, are now looking for other ways to move this crisis forward.

 AMOS: The international community has been at odds over how to deal with the Syrian uprising.
 The ambassador's presence in a town surrounded by Syrian tanks and security forces was a creative way to send a message, says Shaikh.

-Mr. WISSAM TARIF (Executive Director, Insan International): Well, we have definitely seen a much lower death toll today in Syria.
+WISSAM TARIF: Well, we have definitely seen a much lower death toll today in Syria.
 And the death toll today in Hama was zero.
 So it had an impact definitely.

 AMOS: In Hama, anti-government protesters grew bolder today, says Damascus- based activist Amer Sadeq.

 AL SADEQ: Well, we believe the demonstration was a little bit bigger than what it was last week, and we believe it was like that because there was no security intervention.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.